Hi and welcome!

 Leggy Fish Music Lessons’ mission is to provide the highest quality boutique violin/viola/cello/keyboard instruction in all genres for everyone, beginning through advanced levels, beginning cello, and beginning keyboard. conveniently in our studios and in your home.

 Leggy Fish Music Lessons is NOT a music school offering students lessons in a cramped environment with fluorescent lighting.
 We don't have pages and pages of rules that lock you into a contract.
 Nor do you have to listen to an Elton John tune plunked out on the piano in the room to your left and a beginner opera singer in the room to your right while you're trying to learn.
-Your lessons will take place in the comfort of your own home or our teacher's home studio.
+Your lessons will take place in our teacher's home studio.
 We specialize in working with the budding violin, viola, cello, and keyboard player's specific needs that make learning enjoyable and an organic process.

-We offer Bimonthly String Flings where students have the opportunity to meet and play music with other private students in a group at no extra charge.
-And if the student is ready, they can participate in one of the coolest violin-centric recitals in town during the summer or winter.
+We offer monthly String Flings where students have the opportunity to meet and play music with other private students in a group.
+And if the student is ready, they can participate in one of the coolest recitals in town during the summer or winter.